2023 Solar Incentives Guide for Highland Village, TX - Tax Credits & Rebates

 EcoWatch's Highland Village, TX Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your solar system, or any local Highland Village solar installer, can help you learn more about what incentives you might want to apply for.
+Speaking with the company that installed your system, or any local Highland Village solar installer, can help you learn what incentives you can apply for.

-How much will solar panels save me on my electric bill in Highland Village annually?
+How much will a solar system save me on my electric bill in Highland Village annually?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.